mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/syncthing.md

 - Change the address upon which the web interface listens `syncthing -gui-address={{ip_address:port|path/to/socket.sock}}`

-- Show filepaths to the files used by syncthing `syncthing -paths`
+- Show filepaths to the files used by Syncthing `syncthing -paths`

-- Disable the syncthing monitor process
+- Disable the Syncthing monitor process
 `syncthing -no-restart`